 Who This Book Is For

 This book makes just one assumption about you: that you work with data.
-It doesn’t matter whether which programming language or statistical computing environment you’re currently using.
-The book starts explains all the necessary concepts from the beginning.
+It doesn’t matter which programming language or statistical computing environment you’re currently using.
+The book explains all the necessary concepts from the beginning.

 It also doesn’t matter whether your operating system is Microsoft Windows, MacOS, or some form of Linux.
 The book comes with a Docker image, which is an easy-to-install virtual environment.
 It allows you to run the command-line tools and follow along with the code examples in the same environment as this book was written.
 You don’t have to waste time figuring out how to install all the command-line tools and their dependencies.

 The book contains some code in Bash, Python, and R so it’s helpful if you have some programming experience, but it’s by no means required to follow along with the examples.

 First of all, I’d like to thank Mike Dewar and Mike Loukides for believing that my blog post Seven Command-Line Tools for Data Science, which I wrote in September 2013, could be expanded into a book.

 Special thanks to my technical reviewers Mike Dewar, Brian Eoff, and Shane Reustle for reading various drafts, meticulously testing all the commands, and providing invaluable feedback.
 Your efforts have improved the book greatly.
 The remaining errors are entirely my own responsibility.